Purdue-CS193/homework-0-nashniemeier/index.md

 Welcome, I hope it's cozy

 # My favorite things in CS193:
--No exams, class is supposed to be somewhat fun
+- No exams, class is supposed to be somewhat fun
--TAs are helpful on Ed
+- TAs are helpful on Ed
--I get to learn things that help me beat Purdue CS
+- I get to learn things that help me beat Purdue CS